 In this article, we have discussed the types of assessment that you should know as a taxpayer.

 It is a type of assessment carried out without any human intervention.
-In this type of assessment, the information submitted by the assessee in his income tax return is cross-checked against the information that the income tax department has access to.
+In this type of assessment, the information submitted by the taxpayer in the income tax return is cross-checked against the information that the income tax department has access to.
 In the process, the reasonableness and correctness of the return are verified by the department.
 The return gets processed online, and adjustments for arithmetical errors, incorrect claims, and disallowances are automatically done.

-Here you can read a more detailed article on Section 143(1).
+Read a more detailed article on Section 143(1).

 The income tax department authorizes the Assessing Officer or Income Tax authority, not below the rank of an income tax officer, to conduct this assessment.
-The purpose is to ensure that the assessee has neither understated his income nor overstated any expense or loss nor underpaid any tax.
+The purpose is to ensure that the taxpayer has neither understated his income nor overstated any expense or loss nor underpaid any tax.
 The CBDT has set certain parameters based on which a taxpayer’s case gets picked for a scrutiny assessment.

 After submitting an income tax return, an Income Tax Officer may be assigned by the Income Tax Department to assess the tax filing.
 The taxpayer is informed of this through an Income Tax Notice under Section 143(2).
 The officer may request information, documents, and books of accounts for scrutiny assessment, which will be thoroughly examined.
 The officer then calculates the income tax payable by the taxpayer, and if there is a mismatch between the income and the tax due, the taxpayer can either pay the extra amount or receive a refund.